Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Numerical Methods and Initial Setup

 \subsection{Hydrodynamics}

 Our investigation of evolved stellar ejecta retention within globular clusters is mediated by hydrodynamical simulations incorporating energy and mass injection.
 For the purpose of simplicity, spherical symmetry is assumed \citep{Quataert2004, Hueyotl2010}. {\tt FLASH}, a parallel, adaptive-mesh hydrodynamical code \citep{Fryxell2000}, is employed to solve the hydrodynamical equations in one-dimension.
 Within the cluster, emanating winds from the dense stellar population and millisecond pulsars, when present, are assumed to shock and thermalize and, as such, the mass and energy contributions are implemented as source terms in the hydrodynamical equations.
-In spherical symmetry, the hydrodynamical equations may be written in the following form:
+In spherical symmetry, the hydrodynamical equations may be written following the simplified forms presented in \cite{Naiman2012} as: